konveyor/tackle-test-generator-cli/doc/ui/user_guide.md

                         cases: Selenium or Crawljax; default is Selenium API
 ```

+**Note:** since the test cases are using the Selenium API, you need to install a browser WebDriver
+on the machine in which they are being executed.
+More details on installing can be found [here](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/).

 When test execution completes, a Maven Surfire report is generated, summarizing all test case results.
 The report is generated in the folder `crawl##/selenium-api-tests/test-results` for Selenium API tests;
 it is the standard TestNG test execution report, as illustrated in this image: